TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 12/Mark 12.24.md

 ---

-Jesus said unto them, Is it not for this cause that ye err, that ye know not the scriptures, nor the power of God?
+Jesus answered them, "Isn't this because you are mistaken, not knowing the Scriptures, nor the power of God?